CDC moves to halt some evictions through 2020 over coronavirus

 The moratorium applies to individuals making up to $99,000 per year and couples filing jointly who make up to $198,000 per year.

-Renters have to affirm that they are unable to make rent because of COVID-19 and that they will likely become homeless or end up living in close quarters with others if they’re evicted.
+Renters have to affirm that they are unable to make rent because of COVID-19 and that they will likely become homeless if they’re evicted.

-They also have to affirm that they’ve made “best efforts” to secure government assistance for rent or housing and make timely partial payments.

-The order does not absolve people of their rent obligations and does not prevent landlords from charging fees or penalties if people don’t pay their rent on time.

 The move follows executive actions Mr. Trump announced last month that were also aimed at deferring payroll taxes, partially extending boosted unemployment benefits, and halting student loan payments.